jberkel/android-plugin/README.md

 sbt-android-plugin is an extension for the Scala build tool [sbt][] which aims to make it as simple as possible to get started with Scala on Android.

-Together with [giter8][] you can create and build simple Android Scala project in a matter of minutes.
+Together with [giter8][] you can create and build a simple Android Scala project in a matter of minutes.

 ## Getting started